GCSE: MATHS PRACTICE PAPERS (FOUNDATION TIER)

-The ULTIMATE guide for anyone who is, or will be sitting their GCSE examinations.
-A guide that has been carefully designed so that it mirrors similar questions to that of the real assessment.
+- The ULTIMATE guide for anyone who is, or will be sitting their GCSE examinations; carefully designed so that it mirrors similar questions to that of the real assessment.
 Not only does the guide provide great practice regarding questions, but the book also will give students the chance to practice using a similar layout to the exam.

-Invest in your future today and practice with this ultimate GCSE Foundation Practice Paper workbook.
+- Invest in your future today and practice with this ultimate GCSE Maths Practice Paper (Foundation Tier) workbook.

 This book has been carefully designed to replicate what students will ACTUALLY be facing in their real GCSE Maths assessment.

 Included in this guide are: